-NuPhaC (Nurse and Pharmaceutical Care)is an expert consortium, coordinated by researchers at the University of Antwerp, Belgium, of the Centre for Research and Innovation in Care (CRIC).
+NuPhaC (Nurse and Pharmaceutical Care) is an expert consortium, coordinated by researchers at the University of Antwerp, Belgium, of the Center for Research and Innovation in Care (CRIC).
 Prof. dr. Tinne Dilles is president of NuPhaC.
 Prof. dr. Bart Van Rompaey is vice-president.
 The board consists of nurses with a doctoral degree and extended expertise in medication management.
 In NuPhaC national and international researchers are gathered to collaborate on and strengthen research and policy making on medication management in nursing.
-NuPhaC is embedded in a network of stakeholders, including health care organisations, nurses in practice, physicians, pharmacists and nurse educational programs.
-Experts as well as stakeholders can represent different organisations, universities or university colleges.
-In NuPhaC joint forces increase possibilities and are designated to improve medication management in practice, with respect for the contribution of the experts and stakeholders. .
+NuPhaC is embedded in a network of stakeholders, including health care organizations, nurses in practice, physicians, pharmacists and nurse educational programs.
+Experts as well as stakeholders can represent different organizations, universities or university colleges.
+In NuPhaC joint forces increase possibilities and are designated to improve medication management in practice, with respect for the contribution of the experts and stakeholders.

 Within the network inductive and deductive research questions on different levels of complexity, ranging from small scaled in practice projects to larger and more fundamental international projects, are addressed.
 Results are disseminated within the network and translated into evidence based policy recommendations.
 Scientific results will be presented in academic papers.
 Reports will be presented to professional magazines to reach a maximum impact of the findings.

 NuPhaC, in collaboration with its partners, engages to organize an international symposium on medication management in nursing every three years.
 The symposium provides a cutting edge update on scientific insights in medication management, as well as practical training sessions and discussion groups.

 Medication management, nursing, interdisciplinary cooperation, pharmacotherapy, quality and safety, trans mural care, intramural care, community care.